Can my nanny continue to work?

 - they've been told to self-isolate by a doctor or NHS 111

 - they've been told to self-isolate by a government 'test and trace' service, because they've been in close contact with someone who tested positive ('NHS Test and Trace' in England, 'Test and Protect' in Scotland or 'Test, trace, protect' in Wales)

 They must be off work for at least 4 days in a row, including non-working days.

 Remember to notify the NannyMatters payroll team if there are changes that affect your nanny’s payslip.

-For the most up to date information it is always recommended you check the HMRC website.
+For the most up to date information it is always recommended you check the latest government guidance on the HMRC website.